The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 * Does NOT affect Bloodwhetting heals.
 * Weird like that.

+### Shake It Off
+* Grants 15% of Party Member's MaxHP as a Shield.
+* Also +2% for each buff eaten (Thrill, Vengeance, Bloodwhetting), resulting in a maximum of 21% MaxHP Shield.
+* Also heals Party Members for 300 Potency.
+* Gives a regen!
+* Snapshots Thrill'd WAR's HP, before eating the buff.
+Big Value™️ for Warriors.

 ### Bloodwhetting

 * Get four GCDs in by popping this in the second oGCD slot.
 * Heals per hit, very powerful in dungeons.
 * May Crit a heal randomly.
 Luck!
-* Primal Rend, Chaotic Cyclone and Inner Chaos always force a Crit heal.
+* Primal Rend, Chaotic Cyclone, Inner Chaos and Primal Ruination always force a Crit heal.
 * Inner Release'd Fell Cleaves do NOT force a Crit heal.
 * Thrill of Battle does NOT increase the healing from these.
 * Initial mitigation is 19% due to diminishing returns (100 x 0.9 x 0.9 = 81).